 While the tuba is busy collecting musical notes, it has to steer clear of the enemies.
 The rooster is as musical as everything else, since the rest of the orchestra is out for “tempo”, hell bent on sending the poor tuba to its maker.
 Expect enemies such as trombones, pianos and guitars, but with an interesting “animal” vibe which makes them look quite unique.

-The enemies rooster is as musical as everything else: the rest of the orchestra is out for “tempo”, hell bent on sending the poor tuba to its maker.
-While I would understand the reason why, calling it a “clone” of Pac-man would be quite unfair, there are quite a few different things in the gameplay design.
-The freedom of movement is the same as the Namco title, with each level designed around a musical pentagram, but Still, the game adds its own spin on things.
+While calling La-Pa-Pa a “clone” of Pac-man would be understandable, it would also be quite a disservice to Data East, since there are quite a few different things in the gameplay design.
+The freedom of movement is mostly the same as the Namco title, with each level designed around a musical pentagram, but there is no way of exiting a level as a strategy to avoid enemies.
+Still, the game adds its own spin on things.
 Instead of swallowing them, the notes collected by the tuba are immediately launched around and can, thus, be used as bullets, if correctly sent towards the enemies.

 Mr Nesbitt’s work still shines through with its brilliant gameplay and infectious music.
 Since the official Pac Man conversion on C64 was derived from the Atari one, hence leaves much to be desired, I’d say this is definitely a potential candidate for the best Pac-man-like on the Commodore 8 bit home computer.
 Definitely recommended for a spin!